MarkWillems/elrond-docker/README.md

 # elrond-docker
-This is the first setup for docker and autoupdating with staying as close as possible to the official scripts.
+This is a simple setup for docker with staying as close as possible to the official scripts.

-Its not complete yet.
+Its not complete yet as of yet.

 Alternatives:
 - https://github.com/mrz1703/elrond-node